IAEA-NDS/exfor-parserpy/README.md

                      L----> ...
 ```

-The parser was designed in a way to allow to go from the nested
+The parser was designed to enable the conversion back from a nested
-dictionary back to an EXFOR file.
+dictionary to an EXFOR file.
 This conversion is not perfect
 at the moment (e.g., it ignores the `last updated` field in the
-head line of the ENTRY, or does not sent counter variables on
+head line of the ENTRY, or does not set counter variables on
-the `COMMON` head line, but except from that works already pretty well.
+the `COMMON` head line, but apart from that works already pretty well.

 ## Philosophy of the parser